kt3k/bulbo/README.md

 > :tropical_drink: Gulp compatible static site generator

-Tired of configuring middleman for using it with browserify?
-Looking for a simpler gulp optimized for Static Site Generation?
+Tired of configuring [middleman](https://middlemanapp.com/) for using with browserify?
 Use bulbo!

 # Install